-A trip to Anglesey was in our list for a long time now – we would’ve visited sooner, but for Covid times!
-Anyway, whatever has to happen, will happen and that’s why we, along with our lovely RSPB Liverpool group met at the South Stack RSPB reserve at Anglesey for our monthly bird walk.
+A trip to Anglesey was in our bucket list for a long time now – we would’ve visited sooner, but for Covid times!
+Anyway, whatever has to happen, will happen!
+That’s why on a fine July morning, we, along with other members of our lovely RSPB Liverpool group met at the South Stack RSPB reserve at Anglesey for our monthly bird walk.
 As always, our wonderful group leader Chris Tynan led us to what turned out to be an outstandingly amazing experience!

 RSPB South Stack – Jewel of Anglesey

-Interestingly (but not really surprising), recently we heard about South Stack from various people.
-Even a birder couple we just met at RSPB Burton Mere a week before our trip gave us raving reviews of the place and we literally couldn’t wait to get there!
+Interestingly (but not really surprising), recently we’d heard about South Stack from various people.
+Even a birder couple we bumped into at RSPB Burton Mere a week before our trip gave us raving reviews of the place and we literally couldn’t wait to get there!
 So, we were glad to be there, finally.
-One of the firsts to arrive, we layered up as we waited for others to arrive.
-There was a chilly breeze and with the Sun almost hidden behind a curtain of dark clouds, it was a cloudy start to the day.
+One of the firsts to arrive, we layered up as while waiting for others to arrive.
+A chilly breeze with the Sun almost hidden behind a curtain of dark clouds made it a gloomy start to the day.
 However, a rather large group (of students, perhaps?) were already making their way down the steps towards the cliff sides.

 At first glance, the South Stack reserve looked like any other seaside cliff.
-But as we settled in and listened for bird sounds, it began showing its hidden gems – some very vocal whitethroats, goldfinches, blackbirds and other usual suspects.
-As we stood peering into the sea and land alternatively most of the group arrived and soon we were ready to go.
+But as we settled in and listened for bird sounds, it began showing its hidden gems – some very vocal Whitethroats, Goldfinches, Blackbirds and other usual suspects.
+We stood peering into the sea and land alternatively while most of the group arrived and soon we were ready to go.

-Off we went down the steps towards the cliff enjoying marvellous views and sounds of whitethroats, stone chat and wren.
-As we approached the cliff side, the wind began getting stronger – so did our enthusiasm and excitement.
+Off we went down the steps towards the cliff enjoying marvellous views and sounds of Whitethroats, Stonechat and Wren.
+As we approached the cliff side, the wind was getting stronger – so did our enthusiasm and excitement.
 We could see hundreds of Guillemots lined on the cliff sides even before we reached the edge.
-A closer look at them revealed several razor bills in their midst.
+A closer look revealed several razor bills in their midst.
 Also seen were Kittiwakes and Fulmars.
 Chris explained the difference between the species and how to identify them from Herring gulls.

 The Star Bird of Anglesey – Red-billed Choughs!

 As we stood listening to Chris we heard a call above our heads.
-We were amazed to see not one or two, but five red-billed choughs flying above us.
+Looking up, we were amazed to see not one or two, but five Red-billed Choughs flying above us.
 They seemed untroubled by the strong westerly wind and were gliding in and out of the cliff side.
 Their red bills and feet were clearly visible even without binos and everyone excitedly followed their flight path until they disappeared behind one of the cliff sides.
 They looked absolutely marvellous!!!

 Anglesey – A Coastal Birding Paradise

-As more eyes peered into the sea – some closer to the coast looking at the guillemots, razorbills and puffins, others spotted Gannets and even Manx Shearwaters.
+As more eyes peered into the sea – some scanning closer to the coast looking at the Guillemots, Razorbills and Puffins, others spotted Gannets and even Manx Shearwaters.
 We strained our eyes, peering eagerly through the binoculars as we scanned the sealine and finally managed to get a fleeting glimpse of the Shearwater!
-A small bird with a white belly and almost straight looking long wings, these birds are difficult to spot while at flight from coast.
-However, with experts like Chris in the group to point out in the right direction, even amateurs like us are able to see rare birds.
+A small bird with a white belly and almost straight looking long wings, these birds are difficult to spot from coast while at flight.
+However, with experts like Chris in the group to point out in the right direction, even amateurs like us can see rare birds.

 Soon the Choughs returned – this time with an even more closer and longer display.
-A couple of them landed just across the cliff from us and it gave us a chance to observe them clearly.
+A couple of them landed on a cliff just across and gave us an opportunity to observe them clearly.
 The curved red bills stood out and so did the feet.
 They reminded us of the time we saw their Indian cousins – the Yellow-billed Choughs (Alpine Chough) – at the mighty Himalayan foothills years ago.
-The Red-billed Choughs entertained to our hearts content and we decided it was time to move on.
+The Red-billed Choughs entertained to our hearts content before we decided it was time to move on.

-Although there are more spots to explore in South Stack, today was not the day.
+Although there are more spots to explore in South Stack, we had other plans for the day.
 We stopped at the café for refreshments and rest.
 Chris spotted some unusual bird behaviour in the sea where gulls and other birds had congregated at a spot, and he suspected there was a whale or similar animal underneath.
-Although we all scanned the scene excitedly with expectation, nothing came off it and soon the surface seemed normal.
+Although we all scanned the scene excitedly with expectation, nothing came off it and soon the surface returned to normal.
 It was a cue for us to head to the next location.

 From Anglesey’s Cliffs to Holyhead Harbour